ptitSeb/box64/docs/USAGE.md

 * 1 : Detect MonoBleedingEdge, and apply BIGBLOCK=0 STRONGMEM=1 if detected (Default)

 #### BOX64_DYNAREC_WAIT *
-Behavior with FillBlock is not availble (FillBlock build Dynarec blocks and is not multithreaded)
+Behavior with FillBlock is not available (FillBlock build Dynarec blocks and is not multithreaded)
 * 0 : Dynarec will not wait for FillBlock to ready and use Interpreter instead (might speedup a bit massive multithread or JIT programs)
 * 1 : Dynarec will wait for FillBlock to be ready (Default)